Skip to content

 set_begin_and_end_year(begin: int, end: int) -> None

-Modify the beginning and end year in the 'time.sim' file.
+Modify the simulation period by updating the begin and end years in the time.sim file.

 Parameters: